holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

     - How did morse code change the world?
     - How is morse code like the internet?
     - How is it different?
-- Show picture of "Morse code Tree"
+- Show picture of "Morse Code Tree"
     - Why is this better
     - Do some examples
 - Closing worksheet